songweizhi/Binning_refiner/README.md

 + Contact: Weizhi Song (songwz03@gmail.com), Torsten Thomas(t.thomas@unsw.edu.au)
 + Affiliation: The Centre for Marine Bio-Innovation (CMB), The University of New South Wales, Sydney, Australia

-Change Log:
----
-Version 1.1 (2017-01-08):
-+ added support for 3 binning programs.
-+ no need to run blast, greatly reduced process time.
-+ "root" bins are excluded from consideration.
-+ users are able to customize the completeness cutoff for contamination-free bins now.
-+ added information for good-quality bins.
-+ users are able to customize the completeness and contamination cutoff for good-quality bins.

-Version 1.0 (2016-11-011):

 Dependencies:
 ---